jchelly/LightconeIO/README.md

 that the lightcone basenames in the swift parameter file are lightcone0, lightcone1, ... etc.

+There is an example SLURM batch script to run on the FLAMINGO simulations on COSMA-8 in scripts/FLAMINGO/combine_L1000N1800.sh.

 ## Indexing particle outputs

 SWIFT lightcone particle outputs are spread over many files and not sorted